angelleye/paypal-wp-button-manager/README.txt

 7. Click the PayPal Buttons tab in your WordPress admin panel.
 8. Click Add PayPal Button to open the button creation interface.
 9. Follow the steps to create the type of button you are looking to create.
+10. Place the button on Pages / Posts using shortcodes or the blocks.

+For Donation Buttons
+1. Visit https://www.paypal.com/donate/buttons and create button
+2. Copy hosted_button_id or business
+3. Click the PayPal Buttons tab in your WordPress admin panel.
+4. Click Add PayPal Button to open the button creation interface.
+5. Choose Donation from Button Type
+6. Add the copied value in Button ID field
-4. Place the button on Pages / Posts using shortcodes or the blocks.
+7. Place the button on Pages / Posts using shortcodes or the blocks.

 == Screenshots ==